PeNgzzzzz/Oldays/README.md

 # How to Start

-Frontend: You may find the [readme file](front/README.md) under front folder helpful to run the react component.
+Be sure to run the backend part on Spring Boot Framework first.

-Backend: We use the Oracle OpenJDK Version 1.8.0_331 and IntelliJ build system to compile, build and run the Java code.
+Backend: We use the Oracle OpenJDK Version 20.0.1 and Gradle build system to compile, build and run the Java code.

+Frontend: Start from and run the welcome page and log in / sign up.

 Remember to install [Connector/J](https://dev.mysql.com/downloads/connector/j/) driver to connect MySQL on Java.